dustinslane/fivem-propplacer/README.md

 # fivem-propplacer

-A helper for FiveM to help with attaching props to peds.
+Just a small helper tool I wrote for FiveM to help with attaching props to peds.

 ![](/preview/img.jpg)